rapidsurveys/bbw/cran-comments.md

 * updated package documentation specifically the DESCRIPTION, README, datasets and function/s documentation and vignettes

+* added CodeFactor workflow

+* corrected some code styling to be consistent with entire package

+* added GitHub actions workflows for `R CMD check` and for testing coverage

+* changed license to GPL-3

 ## Test environments
 * local OS X install, R 4.0.2
 * ubuntu 16.04.6 (on travis-ci), release, devel and oldrelease